 Routinely included in lists of the most scenic drives on the planet, the spectacularly beautiful Icefields Parkway in Canada is easily worthy of the honor, and then some.
 Read on to discover the best things to see and do along the Icefields Parkway, and tips for doing the drive.

 So where exactly is the Icefields Parkway?
-Located in the province of Alberta in western Canada, the Icefields Parkway links the mountain village of Lake Louise with the alpine town of Jasper.
+This beautiful route in the Canadian Rockies is located in the province of Alberta in western Canada.
+The Icefields Parkway links the mountain village of Lake Louise with the alpine town of Jasper.

 The famous Canadian Rockies road, officially Highway 93, is 166.5 miles long, and runs parallel to the Continental Divide, through Banff National Park in the south and Jasper National Park in the north.